taeber/cwith/README.md

 }
 ```

-Know that if the startup condition fails, the cleanup code isn't called.
+Know that if the startup condition fails, the cleanup code isn't called,
+but otherwise it is guaranteed to run upon exiting the `with` block.

 So, if `fopen` failed to open `path` for writing, `fp` would be `NULL` and
 `fclose(fp)` would not get executed.